all-the-data/Awesome-autism/maybe.md

 # awesome-autism

-A list of public figures who MIGHT HAVE Asperger syndrome or autistic spectrum disorder.
+A list of public figures who MIGHT HAVE Asperger syndrome or autism spectrum disorder.

 The list is in alphabetical order of first name.